 Release date and pre-order bonuses

 Monster Hunter World: Iceborne launches September 6 on PS4 and Xbox One.
-Sadly, PC players will have to wait until winter to explore Hoarfrost Reach.
+Sadly, PC players will have to wait until January 2020 to explore Hoarfrost Reach.
 The standard version Iceborne costs $40 and is only up for digital pre-order as of now.
 Pre-ordering the standard version nets you the Yukumo Layered armor set.
 PS4 users will also receive a special theme and the Velkhana dynamic theme.